The geo pages that rank for years tend to rank for the same reason, and it is not the reason most people template for.

 Pages that fail are not patched at the eleventh hour.
 They are sent back to the writer with the offending n-gram overlaps highlighted.
 Most of the time the fix is the same: the writer leaned on shared template phrasing for the middle paragraphs and needs to replace them with location-specific facts.
 Service hours, lead times, named technicians, named projects, named streets and intersections, local code requirements, weather and seasonal pressure on the trade, named suppliers in the area.

 We run the check in CI for the same reason we run TypeScript in CI.
 Quality bars that depend on writer discipline alone will fail eventually, and at scale the failure looks like a deindex event.
-Our pSEO engine ships this check as part of the default build configuration.
+The pSEO engine ships this check as part of the default build configuration.
 Every client gets it whether they ask for it or not.
+The deeper context for the post-November bar is in pSEO in 2026: what changed.

 The 40-percent threshold is calibrated, not arbitrary.
 Below 25 percent the pages read as templates with the city name swapped.
 Between 25 and 35 percent they pass a casual human read but fail Google's near-duplicate clustering on technical inspection.
 At 40 percent and above the pages read as independently written and survive the Rich Results test plus a manual sample audit at scale.